Solar-Helix-Independent-Transport/allianceauth-auth-reports/README.md

 # Auth Reports

-### Auth Data in report form, in Auth, fully configurable by you
+### Auth Data in report form, in Auth, fully configurable

 AKA Corp Stats 3.0

-Included `Bits and Bobs`:

 - Configurable Report Framework for corporate level aggregation of data
-- each "field" is bassically a smart filter from sec groups ( can use them too )
+- each "field" is basically a smart filter from sec groups ( can use them too ) or a "field only" filter
-- data is cached so the reports run "hourly" or so
-- pass/fail stats collated over time. not full data.
+- pass/fail stats collated over time?

-What it needs:
+## What it needs:

-- require corpotate member tokens to build the corp groups to see people not known to auth
+- require corporate member tokens to build the corp groups to see people not known to auth, to make a report for that too.

-Min Release Req's
+## Min Release Req's:

+- [ ] a basic report that does what corpstats 2.0 does now
+  - alts to mains
+  - join dates
+  - last login
-[ ] a basic report that does what corpstats does now. - alts / mains and join dates [ ] permisions that give access to all reports at a `corp/alli/state/holding corps` level [ ] overview screen with passing/failing per corp per "report" ( maybe have this as optional aka "show_on_global_overview_report"
+- [ ] permissions that give access to all reports at a `corp/alli/state/holding corps` level
+- [ ] overview screen with passing/failing per corp per "report" ( maybe have this as optional aka "show_on_global_overview_report" )

-Nice to haves
+## Nice to haves

 - state level report that shows all members of a state
+- csv/json/other export
+- more things...

-- Filters/stats provided by this app
+## Filters/stats provided by this app

-- show all alts
+- show all alts to a main
+- anything else that makes sense?

 ## Installation